sergiy79/codecombat/Events,-subscriptions,-shortcuts.md

 Shortcuts are keyboard shortcuts.
 These are handled by [keymaster](https://github.com/madrobby/keymaster).

 All `Coco*` subclasses support keyboard shortcuts.
-They are enabled when the object is created and removed when destroy is called.
+They are enabled when the object is created and removed when `destroy` is called.

+Shortcuts that have to work inside the LevelView must go through ACE in the SpellView--see the [Tome docs](https://github.com/codecombat/codecombat/wiki/Tome#keyboard-shortcuts) for more info.

 ## Inheritance